Electronic Dance Music’s Defining Moment: “The Drop”

 RAVE.PH Terrence Liquigan

-The origin of the drop in electronic dance music (EDM) is not attributed to a single specific moment or artist, as it has evolved over time and been utilized by many producers and DJs.
-However, some sources suggest that the concept of the drop can be traced back to the early days of rock, disco and dance music in the 1970s, where DJs would use breaks in songs to create a sense of tension and anticipation before releasing the beat again.
-The drop as we know it today, however, emerged in the 1990s and 2000s as a key feature of genres such as house, techno, and trance, and has since become a staple of EDM.
+The origins of “the drop” in EDM aren’t tied to a single artist or moment; instead, it’s evolved over time, adopted by numerous producers and DJs.
+Some suggest its roots can be traced to the early days of rock, disco, and dance music in the 1970s, where DJs used breaks in songs to build anticipation before restarting the beat.
+However, the drop as we know it today emerged in the 1990s and 2000s as a key element of genres like house, techno, and trance, ultimately becoming an EDM staple.

-According to Wikipedia, “the drop” has its roots in 70s rock.
-The bass drop, a subtype of the drop, was first employed in the Miami bass subgenre of hip hop music in the 1980s, which utilized the deep kick drum sound of the Roland TR-808.
-Since then, the TR-808 bass drop has become a prominent feature in various electronic dance music genres, either produced by a TR-808 or by using a sample of a TR-808 bass drop.
-The concept of the EDM drop has continued to develop over the years and has been embraced by different sub-genres.
+As noted by Wikipedia, “the drop” has roots in 70s rock.
+The bass drop, a variation of the drop, first appeared in Miami bass, a subgenre of 1980s hip hop, using the deep kick drum sound of the Roland TR-808.
+The TR-808 bass drop became a prominent feature across various EDM genres, either directly using the TR-808 or employing samples of its distinctive bass sound.
+The EDM drop has continually evolved, embracing many subgenres along the way.

 Featured image: Hydro Manila 2019 by Sai Zacarias